pocha/pocha.github.io/_includes/resume.md

 My key skills are:

-* End to end product development
+* End to end product development including conceptualization, ideation, launching, validation, user acquisition, rinse & repeat.
-* Metric driven development
+* Metric/Data driven product evolution/feature discovery.
-* Optimization freak
+* Prioritize features & say No to features that look like low hanging fruits but limited value add.
-* All-rounder / One man army.
+* All-rounder / One man army / Can do it all that takes to take a software product off the ground.

 Following technologies I have worked with (in decreasing order of expertise):